Devendra-Singh6464/linux_command/linux_command.md

 Executing this command will create directories with the names `a`, `b`, `c`, ..., `z` in the current working directory.
 Each directory will be named after a letter from `a` to `z`.

+### VIM file command -

+# to save
+esc :w

+#to saver and exit
+esc : wq!

+#to quit without saving
+esc :q!

+#to copy a line, go to the line
+esc: yy

+#to paste line
+esc:p

+#to copy multiple line,N lines
+esc : Nyy

+# undo changes
+esc: u

+# move to top of file
+esc : 1G

+# move to bottom of the file
+esc : G

+# move to specific line
+esc : N G

+# to show line number
+esc : set number OR : set nu

+# to remove line number
+esc : set number OR : set nonu

+# to search for a word
+esc : /<word-to-search>

+#search and replace
+esc :%s/<world-to-search>/<world-to-replace>
+#replace globally
+esc:%s/<world-to-search>/<world-to-replace>/g

+# to watch all vim command
+$ vimtotur